th1j5/ouroboros.rocks/content/en/blog/news/20201212-congestion-avoidance.md

 (DCTCP).
 Before I dig into the details, I will list the main differences, without any judgement.

-* The rates for additive increase and slow start are the same _constant_ for all flows (but could be made configurable for each network layer if needed).
+* The rate for additive increase is the same _constant_ for all flows (but could be made configurable for each network layer if needed).
 This is achieved by having a window that is independent of the Round-Trip Time (RTT).
 This may make it more fair, as congestion avoidance in DCTCP (and in most -- if not all -- TCP variants), is biased in favor of flows with smaller RTT[^1].

 * Because it is operating at the _flow_ level, it estimates the _actual_ bandwidth sent, including retransmissions, ACKs and what not from protocols operating on the flow.
-DCTCP estimates bandwith based on which data offsets are acknowledged.
+DCTCP estimates bandwidth based on which data offsets are acknowledged.

 * The algorithm uses 8 bits to indicate the queue depth in each